 Benefits: (in my favorite order of effect)

-- Your sleep will be better even if you sleep shorter amount of hrs (due to the above brainwave hack).
+- Your sleep will be better even if you sleep a shorter amount of hrs (due to the above brainwave hack).

 - when you sleep right, your body rejuvenates, heals and balances itself and stays healthy and younger.
 You won’t have as many health issues.